The Wonders of MIMO

 Consider the first iPhone - which launched in 2007 with a maximum theoretical cellular speed of around 500 Kbps using AT&T's 2G EDGE cellular network.

-A bit over a decade later - the latest flagship cellular devices were able to support maximum theoretical speeds of over 1,000 Mbps.
+A decade and a half later - the latest flagship cellular devices were able to support maximum theoretical speeds of over 2,000 Mbps.

-And as we head into the 5G era, peak theoretical speeds are approaching 10 Gbps, another 10x increase!
+And as the 5G era has matured and become more mainstream, we see peak theoretical speeds are approaching 10 Gbps, another 10x increase!

 And in the real world - you will be sharing this speed with perhaps hundreds or thousands of others connected to the same cell tower.